ENDE

 • in CIDR notation, e.g. “192.168.10.0/24”,

-Next, enter the Pre-shared Key you configured for the connection and save this in your Keychain:
+Next, enter the Pre shared Key (PSK) you configured for the IKEv1 IPsec VPN connection and save it in your Keychain:

-Please note, this authentication method is selected by default.
-If your gateway uses certificates, please select this via the dropdown and upload the certificate files in the field provided.
+Please note: PSK authentication is selected by default.
+If your gateway uses certificates, select this via the dropdown and upload the certificate files in the field provided.

-Enter the remote identifier you configured on the VPN gateway as the local identifier in VPN Tracker (i.e. vpntracker.local) so that VPN Tracker can identify itself to the gateway when building the connection.
+Enter the remote identifier you configured on the VPN gateway as the local identifier in VPN Tracker (e.g. vpntracker.local) so the client can identify itself when building the IKEv1 IPsec connection.
+Many devices call this the IPsec identifier or group name.

-Please note, by default FQDN is selected as local identifier type.
-You can change this via the dropdown menu if your gateway has been configured differently.
+By default, FQDN is selected as the local identifier type.
+Change this via the dropdown if your gateway is configured differently.

 DNS settings (optional)

-If you have configured or are using a DNS server for your network, you can add these settings by checking the box "Use Remote DNS Server" – either by importing settings from your VPN gateway or entering them manually:
+If you use a DNS server for your network, enable “Use Remote DNS Server” and either import settings from your VPN gateway or enter them manually:

 Learn more about setting up DNS in VPN Tracker.